 - 8-10 hours of lighting time

 - Stakes may break with pressure

 This ground light’s run to charge time is really good, running 8 to 10 hours on a 4-6 hour charge, which is second to the LITOM Solar Landscape Lights.
 It is also water-resistant but not waterproof with an IP65 rating.
 This makes it a better choice for arid or dry environments.

 We also love its simple installation, with a push switch under the cap activating lights and detachable stakes, which allow for both wall and ground mounting.
 Its lights automatically turn off during the day time and come on at night for energy savings.
 Unlike LEDs, no wiring or AC current is used.
 Check out the best smart lock to keep your home safe.

 WHY WE LIKE IT: These 100% solar powered lights light it up with a soft glow and flickering flame effect.
 It is an excellent choice if you are looking for a “dungeon” effect and create a fun and animated space in your patio or backyard.

 These torch lights offer really soft ambient lighting.
 Each lamp measures roughly 12 inches by 5 inches wide with an eight-inch stake and optional extender poles, so it towers over some shrubs and plants for greater visibility.
-During testing, lights can be seen from as far away as 20 feet, so they are really easy to catch.
+During research, lights can be seen from as far away as 20 feet, so they are really easy to catch.

 Thanks to a built-in rechargeable battery, these solar lights run 10 hours in the summer and 5 hours in the winter.
 It automatically turns off at dawn and turns back on when dark.
 It is also waterproof and carries a hard plastic casing that won’t rust or degrade under rain or snow.
 You may also like the best smart outlet.
 The best outdoor ceiling fan will also add to a patio area.